HZcohort/DiNetxify/README.md

   - Maximum allowed time interval (in days) between diagnosis dates for temporal pairs.
 - `force : bool, default=False`
   - If `True`, overwrites existing data attributes.
+- `n_process : int, default=1`
+  - Number of processes to use for parallel processing.
+  - Multiprocessing is enabled when `n_process` is set to a value greater than one.
 - `**kwargs`
   - Additional parameters:
     - `phecode_col : str, default='phecode'`